Which are best for you?

 Over 60 and looking for a

 holiday?
-There's still plenty of choice.
+There's plenty of choice, from cruising to exotic or exciting locations, to just pottering around in a country cottage in a peaceful location.
 Many over-sixties need not rule out activity breaks or venturing off the beaten track, and can be imaginative in their choice of destination anywhere in the world.

 How about a quiet break in a holiday cottage?

 If you want to get away for a peaceful holiday with your family - or just another special person - there is a huge selection of self catering properties available, both in the UK and abroad, some of which are in building of particular historical or architectural interest.Fancy booking a lighthouse?
 A wing of a castle?
 A villa in the sun, complete with a private swimming pool?
 Or perhaps a simple, cosy country cottage with spectacular views?

 Rural Retreats may be worth looking at.
 They claim to have the cream of more than 450 selected, top quality holiday retreats throughout the UK and Ireland. to choose from, ranging from elegant country houses to former lighthouse keeper’s cottages with amazing views; all fully modernised to the standard you would expect from luxury accommodation.
 You can view their website here

 If you want a even bigger choice, Sykes Cottages claims to be Britain's biggest independent self catering agency, with over 12,000 properties on their books, all personally inspected, and in all price ranges.
 Many are in beautiful or spectacular locations and some will even accept pets, which could save you the worrry and hassle of finding accommodation for your small (or not so small) friend.
 For the last 5 years the British Travel Awards have voted them the Best Large UK Cottage/Self Catering Company and you can see their website here